Sam Nunn: Post-Congressional life

-Nunn—along with William Perry, Henry Kissinger, and George Shultz—called upon governments to embrace the vision of a world free of nuclear weapons, and in five Wall Street Journal op-eds proposed an ambitious program of urgent steps to that end.
+Nunn—along with William Perry, Henry Kissinger, and George Shultz—called upon governments to embrace the vision of a world free of nuclear weapons, and in five Wall Street Journal op-eds proposed an ambitious program of urgent steps to the vision.
 The four created the Nuclear Security Project to advance this agenda.
 Nunn reinforced that agenda during a speech at the Harvard Kennedy School on October 21, 2008, saying, "I'm much more concerned about a terrorist without a return address that cannot be deterred than I am about deliberate war between nuclear powers.
 You can't deter a group who is willing to commit suicide.
 We are in a different era.
 You have to understand the world has changed."

 In 2010, the four were featured in a documentary film entitled Nuclear Tipping Point, also produced by the Nuclear Threat Initiative.
 The film is a visual and historical depiction of the ideas laid forth in the Wall Street Journal op-eds and reinforces their commitment to a world without nuclear weapons and the steps that can be taken to reach that goal.

-Nunn was a Member of the Supervisory Council of the International Luxembourg Forum on Preventing Nuclear Catastrophe, a not-for-profit organization uniting leading experts on non-proliferation of nuclear weapons, materials and delivery vehicles.
-He also served on the Board of Advisors for the National Bureau of Asian Research, a non-profit, nonpartisan research institution.
+Nunn was a member of the supervisory council of the International Luxembourg Forum on Preventing Nuclear Catastrophe, a not-for-profit organization uniting leading experts on non-proliferation of nuclear weapons, materials and delivery vehicles.
+He also was on the Board of Advisors for the National Bureau of Asian Research, a non-profit, nonpartisan research institution.

 In June 2013, Nunn added his voice to public support for an updated nuclear-arms limitation agreement with Russia.
 The 1992 Nunn-Lugar agreement had just expired at a time of increasing political tension between the two nations.
-Nunn applauded the determination of Presidents Obama and Putin to renew its core provisions, while urging further work to agree on chemical and biological weapons limits also.
+Nunn applauded the determination of presidents Obama and Putin to renew its core provisions, while urging further work to agree on chemical and biological weapons limits also.

-Nunn served as a member the Board of Curators for the Georgia Historical Society.
-He was an advisory board member of Theranos, a fraudulent biotech company.
+Nunn also was a member the Board of Curators for the Georgia Historical Society.
+He also was an advisory board member of Theranos, a fraudulent biotech company.

+Several books have been written about the life and career of Sam Nunn.
+"The Best President the Nation Never Had: A Memoir of Working with Sam Nunn" was written in 2017 by his former Chief of Staff, Roland McElroy, and details Nunn's early years as a candidate for Senate.
+"Sam Nunn: Statesman of the Nuclear Age", by Frank Leith Jones, takes a more comprehensive look at Nunn's four-term Senate career, focusing on his accomplishments in nuclear and national security policy.

+In 2019, the US Navy announced that an Arleigh Burke-class Missile Destroyer will be named the USS Sam Nunn.